'The largest of its kind we have dealt with': Removal of dead whale from Bridlington beach begins

 The Fin Whale was spotted at 2:30pm May 2, struggling in the shallow waters of Bridlington Bay.

-The British Divers Marine Life Rescue (BDMLR) were called out to attempt a rescue, but as soon as the whale landed on the sands its organs were crushed under its own 40-ton bodyweight.
+The British Divers Marine Life Rescue (BDMLR) were called out to attempt a rescue, but as soon as the whale landed on the sands its organs were crushed under its own, approximately 40-ton, bodyweight.

 A spokesman for East Riding of Yorkshire Council said: “Over the next couple of days we will be working with our contractors in an attempt to move the whale away from the beach in one piece, and we are liaising with zoological experts over the cause of this sad incident.